Optics beyond Lenses with Monocle

 Lens has defined some other operations.
-Example of such operation is
+An example of such an operation is

-modify which allows to set new value of specific part based on its previous value:
+modify which allows to setting new value of specific part based on its previous value:

 You may think: “So what?
 We can get and set case class values in some new way – what’s the point?”.
 The true benefit of Lenses lies in their composability.

-To illustrate composition of Lenses I will use classic example (as in e.g. Ilan Godik’s talk):
+To illustrate the composition of Lenses I will use classic example (as in e.g. Ilan Godik’s talk):